aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/xlsb-to-xlt/_index.md

 ---
 title: C# XLSB to XLT - XLSB to XLT Converter
 description: Aspose Excel.
-C# Aspose.Cells.
-XLSB to XLT in C#.
-C# Convert XLSB to XLT saveformat.
-C# XLSB to XLT format.
-Save XLSB to XLT C#.
+Convert XLSB to XLT quickly and easily with Aspose.Cells.
+C# XLSB to XLT.
+C# Save XLSB to XLT.
+Save XLSB as XLT using C#.
-keywords: [Aspose Excel., C# Aspose.Cells., XLSB to XLT in C#., C# XLSB to XLT saveformat., XLSB to XLT C#., C# Convert XLSB to XLT]
+keywords: [Aspose Excel., C# Aspose.Cells., Convert XLSB to XLT in C#., Save XLSB to XLT using C#., C# XLSB to XLT saveformat., XLSB to XLT Converter., C# Save XLSB as XLT]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}